kyegomez/nebula/README.md

 3. Create an entirely polymorphic version that has no shape whatsoever and fills up the data, task, model environment at runtime.

+4. Create an implemented tree of thoughts search to determine loss function

 ## Contributing 🤝

 We welcome contributions!
 If you'd like to contribute, feel free to open a pull request with your changes or additions.
 For major changes, please open an issue first to discuss your proposed changes.